coreos/docs/os/customizing-sshd.md

 ### Changing the sshd port

-Container Linux ships with socket-activated SSH by default.
+Container Linux ships with socket-activated SSH daemon by default.
 The configuration for this can be found at `/usr/lib/systemd/system/sshd.socket`.
 We're going to override some of the default settings for this in the Container Linux Config provided at boot:

 ```yaml container-linux-config
 systemd: